Organizatia-studentilor-neorganizati/Android-Project/README.md

 11. As an administrator I want to Live Stream videos from the garage with to work done to the cars.
 12. As an administrator I want users to book reservations within the application.
 13. As an administrator I want to accept/cancel users reservations.
-14. As an administrator I want to have a Contact Us page with relevant informations.
+14. As an administrator I want to have a Contact Us page with relevant information.
 15. As an administrator I want to have a page where I can present services.
 16. As a user, I want to receive a receipt after completing my booking.
 17. As a user, I want to be able to pay using an online method, such that my transaction would be faster.